EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 <button onclick="window.plugins.socialsharing.shareViaSMS({'message':'My cool message', 'subject':'The subject', 'image':'https://www.google.nl/images/srpr/logo4w.png'}, '0612345678,0687654321', function(msg) {console.log('ok: ' + msg)}, function(msg) {alert('error: ' + msg)})">share via SMS</button>
 ```

-Email - code inspired by the [EmailComposer plugin](https://github.com/katzer/cordova-plugin-email-composer),
+####Email
-note that this is not supported on the iOS 8 simulator (an alert will be shown if your try to).
+Code inspired by the [EmailComposer plugin](https://github.com/katzer/cordova-plugin-email-composer), note that this is not supported on the iOS 8 simulator (an alert will be shown if your try to).
 ```js
 window.plugins.socialsharing.shareViaEmail(
   'Message', // can contain HTML tags, but support on Android is rather limited:  http://stackoverflow.com/questions/15136480/how-to-send-html-content-with-image-through-android-default-email-client